htetthu-aung/emotion-recognition-with-TF/README.md

 ## Project Set up and Installation

-For the project, tensorflow, pandas, numpy, openCV  have to be installed.
+For this project, tensorflow, pandas, numpy, openCV  have to be installed.
 The jupyter notebook is used for analyzing the dataset.